Last night the neighborhood owls were going crazy.

 By nightfall these strip malls will be crawling with orcs.

-the temples that were blown up
+The only thing more tragic than the temples that were blown up

-or the temples that were never built
+are the temples that were never built.

-Behold, the quiet uproar…
+Behold the quiet uproar.

 (Or do our ears play tricks on us?)